bimdata/python-api-client/docs/CollaborationApi.md

 Update some fields of a classification

-Update some fields of a classification Required scopes: ifc:write
+Update some fields of a classification Required scopes: ifc:write, model:write

 ### Example